browserengineering/book/book/security.md

     # ...
 ```

-This is a good fix, and you should do it.
-But if you forget to encode
+This is a good fix, and every application should be careful to do this
-any text anywhere---that's a security bug.
-So browsers provide
+escaping.
+But if you forget to encode any text anywhere---that's a
-additional layers of defense.
+security bug.
+So browsers provide additional layers of defense.

 Content security policy
 =======================